Also known as: resistance band pull, band rear delt pull, scapular band pull, band scapular retraction, band posterior delts

 How to Do Band Pull Apart

-- Grip the band: Hold a light resistance band with a supinated grip, hands shoulder-width apart, arms extended straight at eye level.
-Stand tall with feet hip-width apart.
+- Set band length: Hold a light resistance band with hands shoulder-width apart, palms up, arms extended at eye level and slight tension in the band for control.

 Muscle Groups